-4.9.5 PARK AND RIDE & RIDESHARING

-- 1. In all cases, park and ride spaces are to be clearly marked through pavement markings and directional signage.
-Spaces should be reserved exclusively for park and ride on Monday through Friday, from 6:30 a.m. to 6:30 p.m. - 2.
-A portion of the park and ride spaces may be included in the normal parking required for a planned business or commercial use if the peak use of the park and ride does not coincide with peak use of the business and commercial use and if approved by the City.
+4.0 CIRCULATION ELEMENT The plan area shall participate in efforts to promote future shuttle linkage station. with the downtown rail transit 4.9.5 PARK AND RIDE & RIDESHARING Formatted: HEADING 3 In all cases, park and ride spaces are to be clearly marked through pavem signage.
+Spaces should be reserved exclusively for park and ride on Mond a.m. to 6:30 p.m. - A portion of the park and ride spaces may be included in the normal parking business or commercial use if the peak use of the park and ride does not obusiness and commercial use and if approved by the City.
+Plan area employers shall provide ridesharing facilities to encourage alter commuting including vanpool and carpool parking. natives to automobile 4.9.6 TRANSPORTATION SYSTEM MANAGEMENT - Formatted: HEADING 3 Employers should be encouraged to participate in the Transportation Syst Projects within the plan area will need to achieve future trip reduction level Bike racks, storage facilities, lockers, and showers serving employee shall land uses. l be provided by all plan area 3.
+Applications for all PUDPOs should include a transportation plan, or other reduction measures to implement TSM. mechanism, detailing trip City of Dixon Northeast Quadrant April 3, 1995 Specific Plan 4-24 Amended January 7, 2025

-Specific Plan

-3. Plan area employers shall provide ridesharing facilities to encourage alternatives to automobile commuting including vanpool and carpool parking.

-4.9.6 TRANSPORTATION SYSTEM MANAGEMENT

-- 1. Employers should be encouraged to participate in the Transportation System Management Program.
-Projects within the plan area will need to achieve future trip reduction levels. - 2.
-Bike racks, storage facilities, lockers, and showers serving employee shall be provided by all plan area land uses. - 3.
-Applications for all PDs should include a transportation plan, or other mechanism, detailing trip reduction measures to implement TSM.
+1 Λ \sim 111 ΛT ION EMENT